ian-speckart/chatgpt-audio-player/README.md

 # chatgpt-audio-player

-Audio player for the Read Aloud feature
+Audio player for the 'Read Aloud' feature

 ![Screenshot of the extension](images/promo-screenshot.png)

 # DESCRIPTION:

-This file adds audio player controls when an audio element is being played with the 'Read Aloud' feature of ChatGPT.
+This extension adds audio player controls when an Audio element is being played with the 'Read Aloud' feature of ChatGPT.

 # RUNTIMES: